 Gianlorenzo Bernini (1598-1680)

-Gianlorenzo Bernini authentication from $175.
-Gianlorenzo Bernini appraisal from $25.
-Gianlorenzo Bernini certificates of authenticity (COA).
-Gianlorenzo Bernini analysis, research, scientific tests, full authentications.
+We perform Gianlorenzo Bernini art authentication, appraisal, certificates of authenticity (COA), analysis, research, scientific tests, full art authentications.
 We will help you sell your Gianlorenzo Bernini or we will sell it for you.

 Gianlorenzo Bernini was born in Naples in 1598.
 Today, he is known as the most influential artist of the Italian Baroque style.
 Displaying artistic talent from a young age, Bernini received much of his early training from his father.
 Also a sculptor, his father trained young Bernini in the craft that would later make him legendary.
 By age 10, he had completed his first bust.